JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 * Server: Represents the mongodb server
 * Db:     Represents a database on ther server

-Next, let's add a file called `config.json`.
+Next, let\'s add a file called `config.json`.
 Inside of `config.json` create an object with a member object called `"connection"` like the following.

 {% highlight javascript %}
 {